symfony/symfony-docs/reference/configuration/security.rst

 Users will still be fetched from the configured user provider.
-If you wish to fetch your users from an LDAP server, you will need to use the :doc:`LDAP User Provider </security/ldap>` and any of these authentication
+If you wish to fetch your users from an LDAP server, you will need to use the :ref:`LDAP user provider <security-ldap-user-provider>` and any of these authentication
 providers: ``form_login_ldap`` or ``http_basic_ldap`` or ``json_login_ldap``.

 .. _reference-security-firewall-x509: